 Precautions shall be taken to reduce the moisture level inside the PCB for electrical testing and for measuring electrical characteristics.

-Recommended bake for bare PCB is 6 hours at 120˚C. Polyimide is more hygroscopic than epoxy.
+Baking of PCBs is specified in clause 9.2.2 of ECSS-Q-ST-70-60.
+Polyimide is more hygroscopic than epoxy.

 Electrical characteristics